SeboLab/vector-robot/README.md

 # vector-robot

-ROS wrapper and startup code for Vector
+ROS wrapper and startup code for the Anki Vector robot

 ## Usage